 Kay is a frequent guest commentator on NBC’s Meet the Press and MSNBC’s Morning Joe where she also frequently acts as guest co-host.

 In The New York Times best seller Womenomics: Write Your Own Rules for Success, Kay and co-author Claire Shipman explore how women can create a professional life that meets their needs – and in the process creates more profitable companies with happier and more productive employees.
-Her next book, also co-authored with Claire Shipman, is The Confidence Code which is due out in April, 2014.
+Her next book, also co-authored with Claire Shipman, is The Confidence Code was released April 2018.

 Kay grew up all over the Middle East, where her father was posted as a British diplomat.
 She studied modern languages at Oxford from where she went on to work for a brief period with the Bank of England.
 She speaks fluent French and Italian and also what she describes as ‘rusty Japanese’.
 Kay is married to Tom Carver, a strategic risk consultant.
 They live in Washington, DC with their four children.